marlonfrank30/BIGIP-ContainerIngressServices/NodePortLocal/readme.md

 ```
 This will install the latest available version of Antrea.
 You can also install a specific version of Antrea (>= v1.8.0) with --version v1.8.0

+For the step below, edit the configmap used by antrea and add the following entry under
+  **featureGates:
+      NodePortLocal: true**
+    and also
+  **nodePortLocal:
+    enable: true**

 ```
 kubectl edit configmap antrea-config -n kube-system
 ```